tamada/wildcat/README.md

 The excellent points than `wc` are as follows.

 * handles the files in the directories,
+* respects the `.gitignore` file,
-* respects the ignore files, such as `.gitignore`,
+* reads files in the archive file such as jar, tar.gz, and etc.,
 * supports the several output formats, and
 * accepts file list from file and stdin.